Error Handling

 Retry guidance

 Don't retry on 4xx.
 The server told you no for a reason.
-Retrying just hammers them and won't change the outcome.
+Retrying just hammers it and won't change the outcome.
 Fix the request.

 Rough rules: